secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 The following statutory leave types run concurrently with GitLab PTO.
 Each leave is separate, and the right to each leave is independent of any right a team member may have to other leave(s).
 A team member may be entitled to more than one leave for the same event.
 A team member’s entitlement to any statutory leaves of absence is governed by the legislation applicable in the province in which the employee works for the Company.
 Statutory leaves of absence will be tracked separately.
 Any additional paid or unpaid leaves provided by GitLab, are inclusive of, and not in addition to, any concurrent paid or unpaid leaves provided by the applicable employment standards legislation.
 Additional information can be found on the [Government of Ontario website](https://www.ontario.ca/document/your-guide-employment-standards-act-0).
 Statutory leave for which team members are not entitled to pay will be paid at 100% of the team member’s salary for the first 25 days.
 If the team member is eligible for a government benefit, GitLab will supplement the payment so that the team member receives 100% of their salary for the first 25 days.

-To initiate leave, and ensure that statutory entitlements are properly tracked, team members should contact `leaves@gitlab.com` and then submit the time off request by selecting the appropriate option in PTO by Roots.
-If you do not feel comfortable submitting your time away in PTO by Roots, the Absence Management team can enter your time off in BambooHR on your behalf.
+To initiate leave, and ensure that statutory entitlements are properly tracked, team members should contact `leaves@gitlab.com` and then submit the time off request by selecting the appropriate option in PTO by Deel.
+If you do not feel comfortable submitting your time away in PTO by Deel, the Absence Management team can enter your time off in BambooHR on your behalf.

 **Bereavement Leave** _Team members who have been employed by GitLab for at least 2 consecutive weeks_
 * 2 unpaid days each calendar year for the death of a family member.
-* Team members should select `Bereavement` in PTO by Roots.
+* Team members should select `Bereavement` in PTO by Deel.

 **Family Responsibility Leave** _Team members who have been employed by GitLab for at least 2 consecutive weeks_
 * 3 unpaid days of leave each calendar year because of an illness, injury, medical emergency, or urgent matter relating to [certain relatives](https://www.ontario.ca/document/your-guide-employment-standards-act-0/family-responsibility-leave).
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Family Caregiver Leave**
 * Up to 8 weeks per calendar year, [per specified family member](https://www.ontario.ca/document/your-guide-employment-standards-act-0/family-caregiver-leave).
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Family Medical Leave**
 * Up to 28 weeks in a 52-week period to provide care or support to certain family members and other [qualifying individuals](https://www.ontario.ca/document/your-guide-employment-standards-act-0/family-medical-leave#section-0) who have a serious medical condition with a significant risk of death.
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Critical Illness Leave** _Team members who have been employed with GitLab for six consecutive months_
 * Up to 37 weeks within a 52-week period of leave in relation to a critically ill minor child
 * Up to 17 weeks within a 52-week period in relation to a critically ill adult.
 * The team member must submit a [medical certificate](https://www.labour.gov.on.ca/english/es/pdf/medcert_2019_1.pdf).
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Child Death Leave** _Team members who have been employed with GitLab for at least six consecutive months_
 * Up to 104 weeks of leave with respect to the death of a child.
 Team members who take time away from work because of a crime-related death of a child may apply for a [Federal Income Support Grant](https://www.canada.ca/en/employment-social-development/programs/federal-income-support-parents-murdered-missing-children.html).
-* Team Members should select `Bereavement` in PTO by Roots.
+* Team Members should select `Bereavement` in PTO by Deel.

 **Crime-related child disappearance leave** _Team members who have been employed with GitLab for at least six consecutive months_
 * Up to 104 weeks of leave with respect to the crime-related disappearance of a child.
 Team members who take time away from work because of a crime-related death of a child may apply for a [Federal Income Support Grant](https://www.canada.ca/en/employment-social-development/programs/federal-income-support-parents-murdered-missing-children.html).
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Domestic or sexual violence leave** _Team members who have been employed with GitLab for at least 13 consecutive weeks_
 * 10 days and 15 weeks of domestic or sexual violence leave each calendar year.
 The first 5 days of leave are paid.
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Infectious disease emergency leave**
 * Team members are entitled to take this leave for [specified reasons](https://www.ontario.ca/document/your-guide-employment-standards-act-0/infectious-disease-emergency-leave#section-7)  related to a designated infectious disease.
 The only disease for which infectious disease emergency leave may be taken as of 2021-03-09 is COVID-19.
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Organ Donor Leave** _Team members who have been employed with GitLab for at least 13 weeks_
 * Up to to 13 weeks of [organ donor leave](https://www.ontario.ca/document/your-guide-employment-standards-act-0/organ-donor-leave) for the purpose of undergoing surgery to donate all or part of certain organs to a person.
 * This leave may be extended an additional 13 weeks for a maximum of 26 weeks.
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Reservist Leave** _Reservists who have been employed with GitLab for at least six consecutive months_
 * Unpaid leave for the time necessary to engage in an international operation or an operation within Canada to deal with an emergency or its aftermath.
 This includes pre-deployment and post-deployment activities when applicable.
-* Team Members should select `Mandatory Civilian Service` in PTO by Roots.
+* Team Members should select `Mandatory Civilian Service` in PTO by Deel.

 </details>